 Silicon’s very high melting point, 1414° Celsius, and high energy density means it can hold much more energy than other phase change materials.
 It delivers maximum energy efficiency.

-The energy from the latent heat is recovered as very hot air that powers a turbine to produce heat and electricity when required.
-It transforms intermittent renewable electricity by providing reliability and stability identical to that of a coal or gas fired power station.
+It transforms intermittent renewable electricity by providing reliability and stability to grids identical to that of a coal or gas fired power station.

 The result is low cost and clean storage of energy providing a stable supply of heat for consumers and electricity to the grid – a critical requirement for increasing renewable generation.

 How 1414 Degrees fits into energy generation and usage.

 a patented thermal energy storage system storing energy as latent heat in molten silicon

 sizing of systems from 10 to 1000’s of megawatt hours for grid, off-grid and co-generation sites